The Lake Eyre Room

 Kati Thanda-Lake Eyre is the “miracle” of inland Australia, not just because of its natural characteristics but because the Lake is “alive” with its constant changes reflected in an explosion of colour throughout the year.
 As the water levels change, so too does the spectrum of colours – it resembles a giant Chameleon, which attracts an ever increasing number of visitors, who are awed by the spectacle.

 The Lake has been identified by Bird Life International as an important bird area because, when flooded, it supports major breeding events of the Banded Stilts and Australian Pelican, as well as over 1% of the world’s populations of Red-necked Avocets, Sharp- tailed Sandpiper, Red-necked Stints, Silver Gulls and Caspian Terns, as a result of this the surrounding desert is also home to a large variety of raptors like the Wedge-tailed Eagle, Whistling Kite, Kestrels and many others.

-Award winning photographers, like Peter Elfes, are drawn to the region annually.
-The Marree Hotel publican suggests that the Lake and the whole Basin area is a sleeping giant on the list of natural wonders in Australia and is rising in significance to rival the Great Barrier Reef, Kakadu and South West Tasmania.
+Award winning photographers, like Peter Elfes, are drawn to the region annually and some suggest that the Lake and the whole Basin area is a sleeping giant on the list of natural wonders in Australia and is rising in significance to rival the Great Barrier Reef, Kakadu and South West Tasmania.